-“Temporary support in addition to what is already known under the South African Automotive Masterplan 2035 and associated APDP, can help to bridge the gap and support the necessary local competency development.
+“Temporary support in addition to what is already known under the South Africa Automotive Masterplan 2035 and associated APDP can help to bridge the gap and support the necessary local competence development.
 The policies are technology agnostic at present.

 The automotive industry is South Africa’s biggest manufacturing sector.

-Patel said the Draft Green Paper also focused on addressing sluggish local EV demand.
+Patel said there was some focus in the Draft Green Paper on addressing local EV demand.

 Hybrid vehicle sales accounted for 232 units in 2020.